tdrhq/eyepatch/README.md

 Currently only API level >= 21 is supported, we're working on bringing this all the way back to 14.

-You need to have `android:vmSafeMode="true"` for this to work.
+You need to have `android:vmSafeMode="true"` in your `<application>` tag in your `AndroidManifest.xml`.
+Otherwise your tests will fail in mysterious ways (In particular I've seen it failing on API level 22).

 ## Author